violettracker/nyutracker/index.md

 <hr><details><summary><u>Learn more</u></summary><hr>
 <ul>
-<li><u>Timeliness</u>: In general, the frequency of the newsletter will depend on how often NYU updates its dataset.
+<li><u>Timeliness</u>: In general, the frequency of the tracker & newsletter will depend on how often NYU updates its dataset.
 This website will be updated as often as it is <b>relevant</b>, and will usually remain current.
 I am doing this as a sort of public health side-project and I have various other time commitments as well, so please excuse any delays on my part.
 I may provide interim and breaking news coverage as I see fit.</li>
 <li><u>Independence</u>: Despite me being an NYU student, this newsletter is <b>wholly my own views</b>, informed by lots of news, data, and community sources, and sometimes vetted by third parties.
 It does not contain any explicit influence from the University.
 I did make the conscious decision to include rumors in the bulletins, because I believe some of them have value.</li>
 <li><u>Alert Flags</u>: The <span style="color:#ff4a4a; font-weight: bold">red</span>, <span style="color:#ff8c00; font-weight: bold">orange</span>, <span style="color:#ffd700; font-weight: bold">yellow</span>, and <span style="color:#008810; font-weight: bold">green</span> alert flags are tied to two metrics: <b>risk of closure</b> (each NYU campus remaining below 100 new cases in a 2-week block) and <b>risk of outbreak</b> (whether the community caseload is still manageable enough for NYU's admin to handle).</li>
 </ul></details>